-- any adverse impacts of granting permission would significantly and demonstrably outweigh the benefits, when assessed against the policies in the National Planning Policy Framework taken as a whole; or - 2. specific policies in that Framework indicate that development should be restricted.
+- any adverse impacts of granting permission would significantly and demonstrably outweigh the benefits, when assessed against the policies in the NPPF taken as a whole; or - 2. specific policies in the NPPF indicate that development should be restricted.

-- 3.1 The current United Kingdom Sustainable Development Strategy 'Securing the Future' (HM Government, 2005) defines 'sustainable development' as: "Development which meets the needs of the present without compromising the ability of future generations to meet their own needs". - 3.2 The National Planning Policy Framework (NPPF) sets out a presumption in favour of sustainable development.
+- 3.1 The current United Kingdom Sustainable Development Strategy 'Securing the Future' (HM Government, 2005) defines 'sustainable development' as: "Development which meets the needs of the present without compromising the ability of future generations to meet their own needs". - 3.2 The NPPF sets out a presumption in favour of sustainable development.
 This presumption is considered to be the golden thread running through both plan making and decision taking.
 The NPPF emphasises the three dimensions to sustainable development, these being: - an economic role contributing to building a strong, responsive and competitive economy; - a social role supporting strong, vibrant and healthy communities; and - an environmental role contributing to protecting and enhancing our natural, built and historic environment. - 3.3 These roles are interdependent, and to achieve sustainable development, economic, environmental and social gains should be achieved through all aspects of planning.